Already an expert?

 Additional advice for beginners.

 • Immerse yourself.
-Listen to music and radio, watch TV shows and videos, read books, magazines, and websites in your target language.
+Listen to music and radio, watch TV shows and videos, and read books, magazines, and websites in your target language.
 Immersion is the best way to learn.

 • Focus on vocabulary building.
 A strong vocabulary foundation is essential.
 Learn new words regularly through flashcards, spaced repetition apps, and reading.
 The Memrise app is great for vocabulary building.